Vertilux/vertilux.github.io/_posts/2016-10-31-company-information-and-invoices.md

 Then you will be asked for your Vertilux Account Number:
 ![Account Number](/assets/images/posts/account_number_form.png)

-Normally you should have acces in less than 24 hours:
 ![Submit Message](/assets/images/posts/submit_message.png)

-Once you have access to your company info, you will notice your profile had changed.
+Once you have access to your company's information, you will notice that your profiel has automatically been updated.
-Now, you have on the left a menu for your company, with the Company Details, Invoices and Sales Orders.
+Now, you have on the left side a menu specific to your company, with invoices, sales orders and details.
 ![Submit Message](/assets/images/posts/profile_with_company.png)

 #### Company Details: